This isn't just another job, but a stepping stone for me to be successful in my career later in life.– Matt Mauer '16

 Education At Work is a non-profit organization that exclusively employs college students to help them earn money to manage the cost of their education, while at the same time gaining the foundational job skills and education needed to compete for 21st century jobs.
-Mount St. Joseph University has partnered with Education at Work to offer call center employment opportunities to its students in order to help students put spending money in their pockets while decreasing university tuition costs.
+Mount St. Joseph University has partnered with Education at Work to offer contact center employment opportunities to its students in order to help students put spending money in their pockets while decreasing university tuition costs.
 This is a great option for students not yet in a co-op job.

-The Mount is home to the first on-campus call center location for Macy’ s Inc. More than 100 jobs will be created for students at the Mount as a result of the longtime support and partnership from Macy’s and Mount St. Joseph University.
+The Mount is home to the first on-campus contact center location for Macy’ s Inc. More than 100 jobs will be created for students at the Mount as a result of the longtime support and partnership from Macy’s and Mount St. Joseph University.
 The on-campus location will also allow students to save money on transportation costs and enable them to find time to study while being just minutes away from their next class.

-Full-time students who work for Education At Work for six months can earn up to an additional $3,000 directly towards tuition on top of the hourly wage, based on GPA and hours worked.
-Stay another six months and earn up to an additional $3,000 towards tuition for a maximum of $6,000 per year.
+Full-time students who work for Education At Work for four months can earn up to an additional $3,000 directly towards tuition on top of the hourly wage, based on GPA and hours worked.
+Stay another four months and earn up to an additional $3,000 towards tuition for a maximum of $6,000 per year.
 Yes, there's even a tuition assistance benefit for students enrolled part time at the Mount.